 We need to properly protect and restore our environment so Australia can be resilient in the face of climate change.

-To truly protect and restore Australia’s nature, we need a new Australian Environment Act that commits the Australian Government to end deforestation of old-growth forests and critical habitat for endangered animals, to end extinction and to protect our vital waterways and catchments.
+To truly protect and restore Australia’s nature, we need a new Australian environment law that commits the Australian Government to end deforestation of old-growth forests and critical habitat for endangered animals, to end extinction and to protect our vital waterways and catchments.

 We need a National Environment Commission that can be an independent voice for the environment and lead a national approach to planning for the future.
-The Commission will develop National Environment Plans so:
+The Commission would develop National Environment Plans so:

 - We’re all working to the same goals.

-- They set binding clear national plans and standards—businesses and communities aren’t dealing with unclear, inconsistent regulation.
+- Nature is protected by binding clear national plans and standards—and businesses and communities aren’t dealing with unclear, inconsistent regulation.

 We need an independent National Environmental Protection Authority to: